210215-USF-NET/DKHRS/Proposal.md

 - Subscribe to charities
 - Link to charity donation and home pages
 - Home page with list of popular charities
-- Discovery feature of popular, topical, etc. charities
+- Discovery feature for popular, topical, etc. charities
-- Informative page for donating tips
+- Best-Practices page to assist users in making informed donations
 - Account feature to track donation goals
 - Recommend users to like-charities based on their subscriptions
 - Documentation of user donations available in their account